durkeepk/website/public/files/cv/cv.knit.md

 \hangindent=0.5in **Durkee, P. K.**, Lukaszewski, A. L., & Buss, D. M. (2018, July). *How humans assess and allocate social status*.
 Podium presentation at the 31st annual meeting of the Human Behavior and Evolution Society, Amsterdam, Netherlands.

-\hangindent=0.5in Acevedo, C. M., **Durkee, P. K.**, & Goetz, A. T. (2018, May). *The allure of altercations: Fitness-relevant information captures our attention*.
+\hangindent=0.5in Acevedo^&dagger;^, C. M., **Durkee, P. K.**, & Goetz, A. T. (2018, May). *The allure of altercations: Fitness-relevant information captures our attention*.
 Poster presented at the 12th annual California Workshop on Evolutionary Social Sciences, Santa Cruz, CA.

 \hangindent=0.5in **Durkee, P. K.**, Goetz, A. T., & Lukaszewski, A. L. (2017, June). *Examining the speed and automaticity of formidability assessment mechanisms*.
 Podium presentation presented at the 29th annual meeting of the Human Behavior and Evolution Society, Boise, Idaho.